FineDialFact: A benchmark for Fine-grained Dialogue Fact Verification: Limitations

+While our proposed benchmark makes a significant contribution to fine-grained dialogue fact verification enabling research in a task lacking datasets to date, our work has some limitations.

-In addition, our current knowledge base relies exclusively on Wikipedia, which presents a limitation, as incorporating additional sources could enhance the robustness of the verification process and could be our further work to explore.
+Our current knowledge base relies exclusively on Wikipedia, which may present limitations where the evidence is not available and additional knowledge bases may be needed.
+Hence, incorporating additional sources could enhance the robustness of the verification process.

+Despite providing a first-of-its-kind resource, FineDialFact is limited in size to 1,000 human-annotated samples.
+Our research not only provides a resource, but also a methodology to develop similar resources, and therefore we hope to motivate the research community and see more datasets of this kind in the near future.

+We split the dialogue response into several pieces of atomic facts to verify, gaining more accurate results.
+As a caveat, rather than as a limitation per se, this increases the cost of using GPUs, increasing the computational resources needed to perform this research, which we argue however that it is necessary and beneficial.